saeedmehr/Algorithms-Data-Structures/src/README.md

 this program will continue to read from the input as long as the negative number of one is not entered.

+* E4
+A program that reads 20 entries and at the end prints the number that has the largest number of divisors in the output.
+If they had a few numbers, they would print the largest of them